fbpx

 Today, nearly 75% of captive Asian elephants are used in tourism according to World Animal Protection.

 It’s important for travelers to research and choose venues that prioritize elephant well-being, ensuring any rescue operations are truly focused on rehabilitation rather than exploitation.
-For tips on how to engage in responsible elephant tourism on your next trip to Asia, stay tuned for our upcoming blog dedicated to this topic or download our ethical elephant tourism do’s and don’ts list.
+For tips on how to engage in responsible elephant tourism on your next trip to Asia, read our blog dedicated to this topic or download our ethical elephant tourism do’s and don’ts list.

 With Asian elephant populations continuing to decrease, conservation efforts are more important than ever.
 It is up to us to work together to bring Asian elephant populations back from the brink of extinction.
 Learn how your next vacation can support Asian elephant conservation in our next blog.